 - Includes an internal timer.

-- Enables you to write notes and add icons as you please.
+- It enables you to write notes and add icons as you please.

-- Has a progress bar for you to keep track of your work.
+- It has a progress bar for you to keep track of your work.

 - Supports 15 languages (Thai, Indonesian, Turkish, Korean, Hindi, Russian, Arabic, Japanese, Chinese, Italian, German, French, Portuguese, and Spanish).

-These are the ones most recommended names in mind mapping freeware at the time.
-They offer you fairly practical features and the limits on their free packages are not that tight.
-There are other free mind mapping software out there that you can try out.
+These are the most recommended names in mind mapping freeware at the time.
+They offer you fairly practical features, and the limits on their free packages are not that tight.
+There’s other free mind-mapping software out there that you can try out.
 Here are a few other names:

 - Visual Understanding Environment (VUE) – Available for Windows, Linux and Mac OS X

-- Sketchboard – Available on Web, and Google Chrome
+- Sketchboard – Available on the Web and Google Chrome

 - Text2Mindmap – Web version only